-1.Local Transport Strategy 2009-2014 (LTS) 2.South Ayrshire Council Parking Strategy 2020-2024
+- 1.Local Transport Strategy 2009-2014 (LTS) - 2.
+South Ayrshire Council Parking Strategy 2020-2024 - 3.
+South Ayrshire Physical Activity and Sport Strategy - 4.
+Sustainable Development and Climate Change Strategy - 5.
+Local Development Plan

-The LTS aimed to increase levels of cycling in South Ayrshire by primarily targeting journeys of less than 5km.
+The LTS aimed to increase levels of cycling in South Ayrshire by primarily targeting journeys of less than 5km, this links with the benefits of the Physical Activity and Sport Strategy.